aogriffiths/relay/relay-specification.md

 ![Relay_PuSH](Relay_PuSH.png)
 <!-- Long Spec END -->

-The main difference to PuSH is that Relay requires all Publishers distribute content using exactly the same protocol as Hubs use to distribute content.
-This means a Publisher sends content to a Hub in exactly the same way as a Hub sends content to a Subscriber.
+The main difference to PuSH is that Relay requires all Publishers publish their content using exactly the same protocol as Hubs use to distribute content.
+In other words a Publisher sends content to a Hub in exactly the same way as a Hub sends content to a Subscriber.
 The benefits are:

 * Simplicity - All content is send between Publishers, Subscribers and Hubs using the same protocol.
 * Compatibility - Relay is compatible with PuSH v0.4.
 * Relaying - A chain of Hubs can be created for "_relaying_" content.
-This can be useful for distributing load or moving content from within a private network (using a private Hub) to the public Internet (using a second public Hub).
+(This can be useful for distributing load or moving content from within a private network, using a private Hub, to the public Internet, using a public Hub.)